louis297/SymtechRefactor/README.md

 Service layer will analyse the data, complete the business logic and operate Database (maybe through ORM).

-## Dependency Injection

-All the services are ready for DI, with interface ready.

 # Persistence

 ## Move connection string to Web.config